909dirtbike/GettingAndCleaningData/README.md

 subject_train.txt

-#Transformations made to the original data include
+#Transformations made to the original data:

-Merging the training and test sets into a single data set Using the descriptive activity names to name the activities in the data set Labeling the data set with descriptivie variable names Extracting only the mean and standard deviation measurements Creating a new tidy data set with the average of each variable for each activity and subect
+Merging the training and test sets into a single data set
+Using the descriptive activity names to name the activities in the data set
+Labeling the data set with descriptivie variable names
+Extracting only the mean and standard deviation measurements
+Creating a new tidy data set with the average of each variable for each activity and subect